Preliminary Pencil Drawing on Bisqueware

 There is an answer, however!
 Preliminary drawings can easily be done on bisqueware using a regular graphite pencil.
 The pencil drawing will allow you to plot out the image and will then fire out.
 (Graphite is a form of carbon, and burns off.)

 Continue to 2 of 4 below.

 - Use a mechanical pencil.
 They keep a consistently thin line without having to stop and sharpen them.

 - Don't be afraid to erase.
 Most bisqued surfaces allow you to erase fairly easily.
 Just either blow the eraser fragments off or if need be use a soft brush to very gently brush them away.

 - Double-check your drawing before you begin applying any stains.
-I suggest standing up, going away for a few minutes, then looking at the drawing fresh.
+Stand upp, go away for a few minutes, then look at the drawing fresh.
 Now is the time to correct any mistakes or to fine-tune the design.

 Use Ceramic Stains as Line Drawings

 There is a small amount of red iron oxide (Fe3O2) with distilled water in a small plastic cup to create a stain.
 When using raw oxides like this, bear in mind that they will settle.
 This can work to your advantage, making it easier to keep from loading too much colorant into your brush.

 Brushes are an important determiner in what kind of line you will get.
 In the example, I am using a small sable brush (# 1 round) to draw lines with.
 For medium lines, I would suggest a #4 round, for thick, bold lines I would begin by trying out a #6 or #8 round.
 For thick-and-thin lines, try a flat brush instead.

 If you haven't worked with a certain brush or brush type before, try out different strokes using water on a piece of paper.
 Remember that you only want the tip of the brush to be on the surface of the paper or bisqueware.
 The upper area of the brush's hair is the reservoir for the stain (or ink).